Racist text scandal at Northern California police department at center of court hearing

-MARTINEZ, Calif. — (AP) — A court hearing to determine whether Northern California police officers who traded racist text messages violated a state law aimed at eliminating racism in the criminal justice system began Friday, with up to eight officers expected to take the stand to speak about the scandal that has roiled the city in the San Francisco Bay Area.
+MARTINEZ, Calif. — (AP) — A court hearing to determine whether Northern California police officers who traded racist text messages violated a state law aimed at eliminating racism in the criminal justice system adjourned Friday without any officers taking the stand to answer questions about the scandal that has roiled the San Francisco Bay Area city.

+Defense attorneys for four men charged with murder and attempted murder in a 2021 shooting had subpoenaed the Antioch police officers to testify about heavily redacted text messages made public in April by the Contra Costa County District Attorney's office.

+But the judge spent much of Friday’s hearing ruling on motions and not on evidence, and none of the officers testified.
+The hearing will continue in late August, and the underlying criminal case is on hold.

+In addition to nine police officers subpoenaed and who were available to take the stand Friday are five others who were subpoenaed but claimed they were injured on the job and not medically cleared to testify.

-Seventeen Antioch police officers have been named for sending texts that discuss falsifying evidence and beating up suspects, that make racist and homophobic remarks or use sexually explicit language.
+In all, 17 Antioch police officers have been named for sending texts that discuss falsifying evidence and beating up suspects, that make racist and homophobic remarks, or that use sexually explicit language.
 Most of the messages were sent in 2020 and 2021 and go far beyond the case up for discussion in court.

-In addition to the officers who may testify Friday, five others who were subpoenaed have claimed they were injured on the job and are not medically cleared to testify.

-Antioch Police Chief Steven Ford was also subpoenaed to testify, but Goldstein ruled Friday he did not need to appear because his testimony was not relevant to whether the officers sent the texts or showed racial bias when investigating and arresting the men on trial.
-Ford was not the police chief at the time.
+Antioch Police Chief Steven Ford was also subpoenaed to testify, but Goldstein ruled Friday he did not need to appear because his testimony was not relevant to whether officers showed racial bias or animus.
+Ford was not the police chief at the time the text messages were sent.

 Carmela Caramagno, attorney for one of the four suspects, argued that Ford's testimony was critical so the court could get a broad feel for the internal workings of the department and devise an appropriate remedy.